Holy Cross Church, Warsaw: History

 In 1653 Queen Marie Louise Gonzaga gave the church to the French order of Missionary Friars of Vincent de Paul.
 However, three years later Warsaw was captured by Swedish armies during the Deluge.
 Pillaged, the church was found to be damaged beyond repair.
 During the reign of King John III Sobieski the church's remnants were demolished, and it was decided to erect a new shrine.
 In the 18th century this became the origin of the gorzkie żale tradition.

 The main building was constructed between 1679 and 1696.
 Its main designer was Józef Szymon Bellotti, the royal architect at the Royal Court of Poland.
 It was financed by abbot Kazimierz Szczuka and the Primate of Poland Michał Stefan Radziejowski.
 The façade was relatively modest and reminded of Renaissance facades of the nearby churches.
 The two towers surrounding the façade were initially square-cut.
 Between 1725 and 1737 two late Baroque headpieces by Józef Fontana.
 The façade itself was refurbished by Fontana's son, Jakub (in 1756) and ornamented with sculptures by Jan Jerzy Plersch.

 From 1765 the church was one of the most attended by Polish King Stanisław II Augustus.
-It was also there that the King established the Order of St. Stanisław and bestowed it upon loyal servants annually on May 8.
-On May 3, 1792, the Polish Diet gathered there on the first anniversary of the May 3rd Constitution.
+It was also there that the King established the Order of St. Stanisław and bestowed it upon loyal servants annually on 8 May.
+On 3 May 1792 the Polish Diet gathered there on the first anniversary of the 3 May Constitution.
 During the Warsaw Uprising of 1794, the stairs leading to the main entrance were destroyed and had to be replaced with new ones designed by Chrystian Piotr Aigner.

 During the Partitions, the church gained much importance, especially after the 1861 demonstration held before it, which was brutally put down by Russian Cossack troops — sparking the January 1863 Uprising.

 On Christmas Day 1881, an outbreak of panic following a false alarm of fire in the crowded church caused the stampede deaths of twenty-nine persons.
 Jews were blamed for starting the panic, and the Warsaw pogrom of 1881 ensued.

 In the late 19th century the church interior was slightly refurbished, and in 1882 an urn containing the heart of Frédéric Chopin was immured in a pillar.
 Some decades later, a similar urn was added with the heart of Władysław Reymont.
 In 1889 the external staircase leading to the main entrance was reconstructed, and a sculpture of Christ Bearing His Cross by Pius Weloński was added.
 The sculpture bears the inscription, Sursum Corda ("Lift Up Your Hearts"), signifying the Poles' endurance under the Russian partition.
 In addition to urns containing the hearts of some of Poland's most renowned artists, there are several epitaphs to other notable Poles of the late 19th and early 20th centuries, including Juliusz Słowacki, Józef Ignacy Kraszewski, Bolesław Prus, and Władysław Sikorski.